Marker Logo

 Erected by Stones River National Battlefield - National Park Service - U.S. Department of the Interior.

 Topics.
-This historical marker is listed in this topic list: War, US Civil.
-A significant historical year for this entry is 1862.
+This historical marker is listed in this topic list: War, US Civil

 Location.
 35° 51.659′ N, 86° 24.656′ W. Marker is in Murfreesboro, Tennessee, in Rutherford County.
-Marker is on West College Street, on the right when traveling north.
+It is on West College Street, on the right when traveling north.
 Located at the Redoubt Brannan trailhead for the Stones River Greenway trail.
 Touch for map.
 Marker is in this post office area: Murfreesboro TN 37129, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Bum Proof Stockade (approx. 0.2 miles away); Waging War by Rail (approx. 0.2 miles away); They Passed This Way (approx. 0.2 miles away); Redoubt Brannan (approx. 0.2 miles away); a different marker also named Battle at Stones River (approx. 0.2 miles away); Army of the Cumberland (approx. 0.4 miles away); A Vast Depot (approx. half a mile away); Lunette Palmer (approx. 0.6 miles away).
+At least 8 other markers are within walking distance of this marker: Bum Proof Stockade (approx. 0.2 miles away); Waging War by Rail (approx. 0.2 miles away); They Passed This Way (approx. 0.2 miles away); Redoubt Brannan (approx. 0.2 miles away); a different marker also named Battle at Stones River (approx. 0.2 miles away); Army of the Cumberland (approx. 0.4 miles away); A Vast Depot (approx. half a mile away); Lunette Palmer (approx. 0.6 miles away).
 Touch for a list and map of all markers in Murfreesboro.

 More about this marker.
 The basic marker seen here is used for orientation at the battlefield.
 It is repeated at several locations, with different text in the map call out.